 Michael Jordan‘s winning quest began at UNC.
 The team led by His Airness and legendary James Worthy beat Patrick Ewing‘s Georgetown in a one-point thriller, with M.J.’s iconic game-winning mid-range shot to seal the deal.

 Jordan’s legendary NBA career brought him six championships, and countless individual accolades.
-He also led the 1992 Dream Team to the gold medal, as the cherry on top of the iconic career of the greatest to ever lace ’em up.
+Michael is the only one in this group o win multiple Olympic gold medals.
+MJ won his first gold as a college player in ’84 in Los Angeles while being the team’s leading scorer.
+He also led the ’92 Dream Team to the gold medal, as the cherry on top of the iconic career of the greatest to ever lace ’em up.